-The Corbett Foundation is a charitable trust and registered under the Indian Trusts Act, 1882.
+The Corbett Foundation is a charitable trust registered under the Indian Trusts Act, 1882.
 It is also registered under the Foreign Contribution (Regulation) Act, 1976 under registration number 231650853 and the Ministry of Corporate Affairs for CSR under registration number CSR00000183 and with the NITI Aayog under registration UA/2017/0179126.
-The donations to The Corbett Foundation are tax-exempt u/s 80G of the Income Tax Act, 1961.
+The donations to The Corbett Foundation are tax exempt u/s 80G of the Income Tax Act, 1961.

 The Corbett Foundation is honoured to be working under the guidance and leadership of its Board of Trustees.
 The Board comprises of individuals with immense experience in the nature of programmes and projects undertaken by TCF.